We can think of self-discipline as the ability to manage ourselves to reach our goals. But what allows us to do that?

 The brain changes based on experience that is repeated.
 Every time kids voluntarily give up something they want for something they want more, they build the neural pathways in the frontal cortex that are associated with self-discipline.

-Notice if he never has to let go of something he wants, he doesn't get the chance to practice controlling himself.
+Notice that if the child never has to let go of something he wants, he doesn't get the chance to practice controlling himself.
 The child is practicing self-discipline only when he has a goal -- for instance, two marshmallows soon (or maybe his mother's approval) -- which is more important to him than his immediate desire -- for instance, one marshmallow immediately (or maybe to knock his little sister down.)
-That's why permissive parenting, that doesn't ask children to manage themselves in accordance with appropriate limits, doesn't help children learn self-regulation.
+That's why permissive parenting doesn't help children learn self-regulation.
+When children don't encounter appropriate expectations or limits, they aren't "choosing" to manage themselves.

-Notice this doesn't happen unless it's the child's goal.
-When he's forced to give something up, he isn't practicing self-discipline.
-The prefrontal cortex practices self-control every time it CHOOSES to give something up (that treat on the plate) for something it wants more (in this case, two treats.)
+The prefrontal cortex practices self-regulation every time it CHOOSES to give something up (that treat on the plate) for something it wants more (in this case, two treats.)
 When they're young, children relinquish hundreds of impulses daily (grabbing the candy bar in the supermarket line, throwing their cup across the room, peeing on the floor.)
+These repeated experiences of self-regulation develop the neural wiring for self-discipline.

 Notice that the child has to make the choice to give up what he wants in the moment for something he wants more; he can't feel forced.
 This is SELF discipline, meaning the motivation must be internal.

-So as a parent, "making" your child practice self control won't help the brain develop self-control.
+So as a parent, "making" your child practice self control won't help the brain develop the neural capacity for self-discipline.
 Instead, find situations where your child WANTS to exercise self-control.
 For instance:

 - When your child hits a roadblock in pursuing one of his passions, express your conviction that "Yes, that's hard...Hard things are worth doing...
 You can do hard things!...You have done hard things before, like x and y.....I am right here to give you support while you do this hard thing!"